gem5/website/_pages/documentation/contributing_beginners_guide.md

 issue is also helpful.

 Through the Gerrit portal we strongly advise you add reviewers.
 Gerrit will automatically notify those you assign.
-The "maintainer" of the components you have modified should be added as reviewers.
+The "maintainers" of the components you have modified should be added as reviewers.
 These should correspond to the tags you included in the commit header. **Please consult [MAINTAINERS.md](